takieszti91/provision-node-app/README.md

 Docker and AWS CLI v2 needed too, because I used them from Terraform (```terraform/modules/ecr/main.tf```) to build the app image and push it to AWS ECR.

+### App repo

+- In this case you also need to clone the app repo manually
+- Put the Dockerfile from here to it
+- Change app repo path in ```terraform/modules/ecr/variables.tf```

 ## Provision with Terraform

 You need to run terraform from ```terraform``` directory.